jimasp/behave-vsc/README.md

 ---
 ## Troubleshooting
 - Does your setup match the [Requirements](#requirements) section above?
-- Check if the problem is in [Known Issues](#known-issues) above
+- Check if the problem is in [Known Issues](#known-issues) above.
+- Have you tried manually running the outputted behave command from the Behave VSC output window?
 - Do you have runParallel turned on?
 Try turning it off.
 - Do you have the latest version of the extension?
 - Do you have the correct [Extension Settings](#extension-settings) for your project?
 (Also if you have removed extension settings from your workspace `.vscode/settings.json`, then do you have any of the extension settings in your user settings?)
-- Have you tried manually running the outputted behave command from the behave-vsc output window?
-- Try disabling other extensions
+- Try disabling other extensions.
 - Have you got the latest version of the extension?
 - Does your project environment match the environment tested for this release?
 Older releases are available in [github](https://github.com/jimasp/behave-vsc/releases).